 Reflecting over the events of the last fifty years, I feel very privileged.
 On the professional side, I have had the luck to embark in a field - atomic physics and quantum optics - which has undergone fantastic developments over this period of time, improving by many orders of magnitudes the sensitivity of experiments and the precision of measurements.
 Thanks to advances in laser technology, new domains have been explored, in ultra-low temperature physics or in the study of ultrafast phenomena for instance, that we could not even imagine at the time I was working for my PhD.
 I did not work myself in many of these fields, but I witnessed these developments as a member of a very active and imaginative community of physicists, sharing the excitement and the bewilderment brought about by all these spectacular advances.
 And in my own research area of Cavity Quantum Electrodynamics, new developments extending the studies to artificial atoms and to a variety of electromagnetic resonators have kept the subject alive and thriving, with many promising developments to expect in the near future.

 But above all, I feel privileged in my personal life.
 Thanks to Claudine and our children, my interests have extended to many areas beyond physics.
-By pursuing her own intellectual interests and keeping a very active professional career of her own, Claudine has maintained in our lives a balance between science, arts ning of my career as a scientist, as often as possible we have traveled together to conferences and meetings, discovering new places and new people and sharing our impressions about them.
+By pursuing her own intellectual interests and keeping a very active professional career of her own, Claudine has maintained in our lives a balance between science, arts and humanities which has been very enriching to both of us.
+Since the beginning of my career as a scientist, as often as possible we have traveled together to conferences and meetings, discovering new places and new people and sharing our impressions about them.
 We have also taken time for vacation away from physics, visiting the natural and man-made wonders of the world, from Egypt to South Africa, from Patagonia to the Gulf of Saint Laurent, from Angkor to the Maya country, from Machu Picchu to the Galapagos islands.
 Julien and Judith joined us on many of these trips as children or teenagers and we keep wonderful memories of these special times with them.
 They are now pursuing their own full and interesting lives in Paris, Julien as a medical doctor doing clinical research in internal medicine and Judith as a lawyer.
 We are enjoying the pleasure and wonderment of witnessing the development and awakening to the world of Judith's three children, her twin girls Elsa and Rachel (born in 2005) and her boy, Samuel (born in 2009).
 I know that Claudine, with her love of privacy and her keen judgment, will help keeping our life in the future not so much different from what it has been up to now.

 From The Nobel Prizes 2012.
 Published on behalf of The Nobel Foundation by Science History Publications/USA, division Watson Publishing International LLC, Sagamore Beach, 2013